Onuryemez54/Post-creation-and-editing-app/README.md

 All posts will be deleted with the clear all posts button.

-You can create a new psot on a different html page with create a new post
+You can create a new post on a different html page with create a new post

 You can make changes to the existing post and save it with the edit post button.